 (10) Plans must identify the location of trees proposed to meet reforestation requirements.

 (h) Reforestation plan.
 All plat applications that would create one or more new parcels in the R-1, R-1A and RS-1 Zoning Districts must include a reforestation plan if the amount of significant tree caliper inches to be removed or disturbed as shown on the tree survey and tree preservation plans exceeds the removal threshold.
-The reforestation plan must be prepared and signed by a registered landscape architect or forester and must comply with the following criteria.
+The reforestation plan must be prepared and signed by a registered landscape architect or certified arborist and must comply with the following criteria.

 (1) The plan must indicate the location and caliper inches or height of all trees to be planted.